 Global Nomadic also offers a TEFL Training and Teaching Program in Costa Rica, where you’ll earn an accredited TEFL certificate, then have the opportunity for paid teaching placement in a Costa Rican school or another school in Latin America.
 Your placement will depend on the needs of the school and your skills, but you can expect to teach 20 hours per week in schools with anywhere between 1,000 and 5,000 students, and up to 50 students per classroom.
 Throughout your training and placement, you’ll help students with their English speaking skills and assist teachers in other areas as needed.

-This program requires an eight-week minimum commitment for training (unless you have previously received TEFL certification) and has only a couple of start dates left in 2016 - plus several open for 2017.
+This program requires an eight-week minimum commitment for training (unless you have previously received TEFL certification).
 Although there is an initial cost of $3,200 for your training and placement, you can earn between $800 and $1,000 per month teaching abroad depending on your experience level.
-You need to be at least 18 years of age and be a native English speaker, or have equivalent ability.
+You need to be at least 18 years of age and be a native English speaker or have the equivalent ability.
 To learn more and to get started with your teach abroad journey, click here.

 Founded in 1984, Global Volunteers invites travelers to embark on internships, volunteer vacations, gap years, TEFL, and teach abroad placements in 34 countries worldwide.
 As one of the world’s oldest and most respected volunteer travel programs, Global Volunteers strives to make a positive impact in all communities where they work: in 1999, they were granted Special Consultative Status with the United Nations, and in 2008 formalized a relationship with UNICEF.